felipendc/vicyos-hefftor-polybar/README.md

 ------

+## // IMPORTANT NOTE:
-## Now, if you decide to remove the System-Tray...
+### Now, if you decide to remove the System-Tray...
 You will need to follow these steps down below.

  ***Oh, God!
 How can I connect to a wifi connection?
 Where's the wifi icon? <br />***